apache/mesos/docs/configuration.md

       --with-zookeeper[=DIR]
     </td>
     <td>
-      excludes building and using the bundled ZooKeeper package in lieu of an installed version at a location prefixed by the given path
+      Excludes building and using the bundled ZooKeeper package in lieu of an installed version at a location prefixed by the given path.
     </td>
   </tr>
   <tr>